 Group Practice with Multiple Specialties

-A group therapy practice with 8 clinicians specializing in different areas (trauma, couples, adolescent, substance abuse) struggled to match callers to the right therapist.
-The receptionist often guessed wrong, leading to poor first-session experiences.
-Sawy now asks the right questions, identifies the best clinical match, and books with the appropriate therapist.
-Client satisfaction scores improved, and the practice reduced first-session cancellations by 25%.
+A group therapy practice with 8 clinicians specializing in different areas (trauma, couples, adolescent, substance abuse) typically struggles to match callers to the right therapist.
+A general receptionist often guesses wrong, leading to poor first-session experiences and higher cancellation rates.
+Sawy is designed to ask the right intake questions, identify the best clinical match, and book with the appropriate therapist — improving the first-session fit and reducing the cancellation rate that follows poor matches.

 Integrations for Therapy Practices